Helmet companies: "little to get excited about"

 Timothy McGuine, a Senior Scientist in the Department of Orthopedics and Rehabilitation at the University of Wisconsin School of Medicine and Public Health, said he viewed the Rowson study as "excellent" and with an "outstanding" roster of authors.
 "I agree with its finding that current helmet designs are better than those from 6 to 10 years ago," McGuine said.

-The findings of the Rowson study appeared at odds with those of his 2013 research paper (McGuine T, Brooks, et al 2013).
-That paper, which has not yet been subjected to the rigors of peer review required to gain publication in a medical journal, reported that the risk of sustaining a concussion in high school football was not affected by the brand or age of the helmet.
+The findings of the Rowson study appeared at odds with those of his 2014 study (McGuine T, Brooks, et al 2014).
+That study, published online in the American Journal of Sports Medicine in July 2014 (but previously reported at the 2013 and 2014 annual meetings of the American Orthopaedic Society for Sports Medicine) found that the risk of sustaining a concussion in high school football was not affected by the brand, helmet age (determined by purchase year), or helmet recondition status;

 McGuine said the findings of the Rowson study and his paper, however, were not irreconcilable, but likely due to important differences betweenthe two studies in objectives and data collection methods.